Skip to main content

 • Naskapi Nation of Kawawachikamach

-• Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC)
+• Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

-The management of protected areas is part of the responsibilities of the MELCC, and financial support can be examined with different partners (Société du Plan Nord, regional organizations, etc.) at the appropriate time.
+The management of protected areas is part of the responsibilities of the MELCCFP, and financial support can be examined with different partners (Société du Plan Nord, regional organizations, etc.) at the appropriate time.

 Conservation plans will be drafted for each protected area.
 Management plans could also be developed in collaboration with various partners (communities, regional organizations, etc.).